Sign In / Sign Out

 - Map and Locations

 The transdisciplinary programs and coursework offered by the School for the Future of Innovation in Society focus on the intersections of science, technology, development, innovation and society, enabling students to engage and rethink the social and technical aspects of innovation.
 They are then able to envision, design and build the futures people would want to inhabit.
-The transdisciplinary team of faculty has an extraordinary track record of research and service.
-They are dedicated to teaching and mentoring students and cultivating the knowledge, skills and dispositions with which the school’s graduates will approach and construct the future.
+The school's transdisciplinary team of faculty has an extraordinary track record of research and service.
+The faculty members are dedicated to teaching and mentoring students and cultivating the knowledge, skills, and dispositions with which the school’s graduates will approach and construct the future.

 At ASU, students are part of an academic community that is engaged in learning and inquiry and based on the quest for truth, thus committing themselves to a path of honesty and integrity.
 Therefore, it is expected that they integrate that responsibility with their conduct.
 Students’ coursework, research and projects must be original and reflect individual effort and integrity.
 When in doubt about appropriate conduct, students should consult a faculty mentor to seek clarification.
 The School for the Future of Innovation in Society has a zero-tolerance policy for any form of academic misconduct.
 Penalties for unethical behavior range from being placed on academic probation to being dismissed from the program.